John Archibald Wheeler: Participatory anthropic principle

 In developing the participatory anthropic principle, an interpretation of quantum mechanics, Wheeler used a variant on Twenty Questions, called Negative Twenty Questions, to show how the questions we choose to ask about the universe may dictate the answers we get.
 In this variant, the respondent does not choose or decide upon any particular or definite object beforehand, but only on a pattern of "Yes" or "No" answers.
 This variant requires the respondent to provide a consistent set of answers to successive questions, so that each answer can be viewed as logically compatible with all the previous ones.
 In this way, successive questions narrow the options until the questioner settles upon a definite object.
 Wheeler's theory was that, in an analogous manner, consciousness may play some role in bringing the universe into existence.

 From a transcript of a radio interview on "The Anthropic Universe":

 Wheeler: We are participators in bringing into being not only the near and here but the far away and long ago.
 We are in this sense, participators in bringing about something of the universe in the distant past and if we have one explanation for what's happening in the distant past why should we need more?

 Martin Redfern: Many don't agree with John Wheeler, but if he's right then we and presumably other conscious observers throughout the universe, are the creators—or at least the minds that make the universe manifest.

+It from bit

+In 1990, Wheeler suggested that at the smallest scale physics is binary.
+The amount of information needed to describe the universe is not infinite but ultimately limited to binary choices.

+According to this "it from bit" concept, all things physical are information-theoretic in origin: